SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 - Do not fill gaps with estimated or invented information.
 - Stop and report an exception if a required input is missing.

-These are not all the same kind of instruction.
+These are not all the same kind of instruction:

-"Keep the summary under 200 words" shapes the output.
+- **Writing constraint:** *"Keep the summary under 200 words."* This shapes the output.

-"Reconcile the total to the source workbook" tests the output.
+- **Control:** *"Reconcile the total to the source workbook."* This tests the output.

-"Do not load the file into the system without approval" limits the tool's authority.
+- **Permission boundary:** *"Do not load the file into the system without approval."* This limits the tool's authority.

-"If the reconciliation fails, stop" determines whether the work proceeds.
+- **Stop condition:** *"If the reconciliation fails, stop."* This determines whether the work proceeds.

 That may sound like semantics, but the differences become important as AI moves beyond writing text and begins using spreadsheets, systems, and other tools.
 A writing preference is not a control.
 A control is not a permission boundary.
 None of them matter much if a failed check can be ignored.

-The goal is not to prevent every error.
-We cannot.
-The goal is to make important errors easier to detect before someone acts on them.
+**Your goal is not to prevent every error.
+It is to make important errors easier to detect before someone acts on them.**

 #### Know When to Throw the Conversation Away